1. Meeting State Standards

 3. Challenging Students

 We receive a variety of students who measure all over the scale on their academics, and while we expect a certain amount of academic rigor for all students, we also realize that not all students have been created the same.
 We strive to meet our students where they are academically and push them to their peak academic performance.
-We keep our teacher to student ratio at about 1:10 usually try to keep our class size to 14 (High School classes may vary).
-Challenging students does not stop at academics but rather continues on into their spiritual life and walk with Christ, their athletics, and their development as a contributing person to society.
+We keep our teacher to student ratio at about 1:10 usually try to keep our class sizes to no more than 12 (High School classes may vary).
+Challenging students does not stop at academics, but rather continues on into their spiritual life and walk with Christ, their athletics, and their development as a contributing person to society.
 We want our students to walk away from our school better than they imagined they could be.

 4. Student Expectations

 NMBCS is constantly researching technology, looking at trends, and then seeing what is applicable to our school and using it to further our student’s opportunity to learn and grow.
-Our headmaster, Benjamin Rhodes, served in the IT field and worked for Palmetto Christian Academy in their IT department and has brought much of that experience with him to NMBCS.
 We look at technology as a way to improve the education of our students, not as a way to fill time and keep them busy.
-Examples of our commitment to technology in the class room would include, a Mobile iPad Lab to bring from class to class for students to use, projector equipped class rooms, Mimio Smart Boards, and a fully functioning computer lab.
+Examples of our commitment to technology in the class room would include use of ipads and laptops for students to use, projectors equipped in class rooms, educational apps, and a fully functioning computer lab.
 In this lab our students learn essential computing skills, complete research for other classes, and are prepared for college/workplace where they must be proficient in office applications.
+Google classroom and emails are essential tools for K-12th grade students to know and use at school, especially when school days become virtual learning days.

 6. College Acceptance

 Private schools have the advantage of being able to work closely with students in accomplishing their goals to further their education.
 At NMBCS we strive to make sure our students are accepted into the school of their choice.
 Being accredited by the South Carolina Independent Schools Association gives our students the opportunity to be accepted into some of the highest and most regarded schools in our country.
-To date, NMBCS has students who have been accepted into UNC Chapel Hill, Notre Dame, Clemson University, and many more.
-The previously mentioned universities all fall into the top 1% of research schools in the country.
+To date, NMBCS has students who have been accepted into UNC Chapel Hill, the Citadel, Notre Dame, Clemson University, Horry Georgetown Technical College, and most recently a senior was accepted on a fellowship at Coastal Carolina University, as well as many more colleges and universities.
+The previously mentioned universities all fall into the top 6% of research schools in the country.
 We believe that through hard work and dedication, any school you would like to attend is possible.